What are Polyphenols & What are their Benefits?

 Polyphenols found in fruits and vegetables give these foods their vibrant colors, as well as contribute to their taste.
 Polyphenols play a role in the flavor, aroma and bitterness of a food.

-They contain powerful antioxidant properties and can enhance the health of those who consume them.
+They contain powerful antioxidant properties and might enhance the health of those who consume them.
 They are found abundantly in many whole foods and are an excellent source of micronutrients.

 Read on to discover more about why eating a variety of plant-based whole foods full of polyphenols is extremely beneficial to a well-rounded, healthy diet.